swiss-art-research-net/docs.swissartresearch/docs/et/person.md

 ### Names and Classifications

 The attribution of names and types to persons is a basic human activity.
 A chief factor in disambiguating which person is referred to in historical texts is understanding the various names and identifiers that have been given to an individual at different moments.
-Likewise, additional classifiers of the individual as such, such as gender, help in the disambiguation, in an information system, of the reference to one real world individual from another.
+Likewise, additional classifiers of the individual as such, such as gender, help in the disambiguation, in an information system, of the reference to one real-world individual from another.

 <table>
   <tr>